jasondmoss/composer-custom-installer/README.md

 composer-installer
 ==================

 A composer plugin to install composer packages to custom directories outside of the default composer installation path [vendor].
+Forked from: https://github.com/mnsami/composer-installer-plugin

 Usage
 =====